conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

         )
 ```

-The generated file is only a description of the module:
+The generated file is deliberately small:

 ```text
 module LunaSVGMod {